-This page will present information and links concerning the 2017/18 dispute over the future of the USS pension scheme.
+This page will present information and links concerning the dispute over the future of USS (Universities Superannuation Scheme) pensions.
 The latest updates from the local branch committee on the USS pensions dispute are available below, in chronological order with the most recent first.

 But first, some important links and background information.